Wyver-Solutions/wyver-solutions/_posts/2016-05-23-ten-tips-for-our-tenth-birthday.md

 alt: Birthday cake
 img-credit: <a href="https://pixabay.com/en/birthday-cake-cake-birthday-380178/" target="_blank">Pixabay</a>
 ---
-Ten years ago, a wise man suggested to me that it would be a good idea to have a fallback plan - separate to our company.
+Ten years ago, a wise man suggested to me that it would be a good idea to have a fallback plan - separate to the company we both worked for.
 At the time, our team was going through a lean period - "lean" in the sense of not having much work coming down the pipeline...

 So, in May 2006, I registered Wyver Solutions Ltd at Companies House, and began offering consultancy and web development services.